What is Address Validation?

 The validation process applies rule-based checks without requiring external database lookups.
 For US addresses, validation checks that ZIP codes are 5 or 9 digits, state codes are valid two-letter abbreviations (CA, NY, TX, etc.), and all required components are present.
 For international addresses, validation ensures postal codes match country-specific formats - 6 digits for India, alphanumeric format for UK, and so on.
 Format validation can catch many errors instantly at minimal cost.

 The key distinction between validation and verification is the trade-off between speed/cost and accuracy.
-Validation happens instantly (5-20 milliseconds) with no per-request cost, making it ideal for real-time form checking.
-However, validation cannot confirm that "123 Main St, Springfield, IL 62701" is a real, deliverable address - it can only confirm it's properly formatted.
-Verification requires querying postal databases, takes longer (50-200ms), and typically has per-request pricing, but provides 95-99% deliverability confirmation.
+Validation happens instantly with no per-request cost, making it ideal for real-time form checking.
+However, validation cannot confirm that "123 Main St, Springfield, IL 62701" is a real address - it can only confirm it's properly formatted.
+Verification requires querying postal databases and takes longer, but confirms the address exists and is properly formatted.

 How Address Validation Works